About

 2005 - 3rd place, Akureyri i Ondvegi, International Urban Ideas Competition, Iceland.

+Rose Bonner Alexander is a member of the RIAI since 2008 and a Grade III accredited Conservation Architect.
+She studied in TU Dublin and has worked in Dublin and Berlin.
+She has completed an MA in the National College of Art and Design.

 Paul Fox is a member of the RIAI since 2008 and a Grade III accredited Conservation Architect.
-He studied in the DIT in Dublin and worked for over ten years with de Blacam and Meagher Architects, Dublin.
+He studied in TU Dublin and worked for over ten years with de Blacam and Meagher Architects, Dublin.

-Rose Bonner Alexander is a member of the RIAI since 2008 and a Grade III accredited Conservation Architect..
-She studied in the DIT in Dublin and has worked in Dublin and Berlin.